openvinotoolkit/openvino_notebooks/recipes/intelligent_queue_management/README.md

 ## Step 4

-Benchmark the Model with OpenVINO's Benchmark_App
+Benchmark the Model with OpenVINO's `benchmark_app`.

 Benchmarking provides insight into your YOLOv8 model's real-world performance.
 Performance may vary based on use and configuration.